flenny/ping-flenny-net-hugo/content/post/http-security-headers-with-nginx.md

 In order to make your site a more secure place, it's recommended to add some HTTP security headers into your web servers response.
 Without going to much into detail here, the aim of this blog post is to give you a basic NGINX configuration.
-For more detailed information visit [Scott Helme's blog](https://scotthelme.co.uk/).
+For more detailed information visit {{% a_blank "Scott Helme's blog" "https://scotthelme.co.uk/" %}}.
 He did a pretty good job explaining all different types of HTTP security headers.

 ## X-Frame-Options ##